 - Residence visa: issued for an initial period of up to two years, renewable for a further three years.

-After five years of legal residence, holders may apply for permanent residency or citizenship, provided they meet integration and language requirements.
+After five years of legal residence, holders may apply for permanent residence or Portuguese citizenship, provided they meet integration and finish a basic Portuguese language test.

 Key Benefits

-- One of the key benefits is the ability to reside in Portugal and work remotely for non-Portuguese entities.
+- One of the key benefits is the ability to reside in Portugal and work remotely for non-Portuguese entities, supported by a robust digital infrastructure, including reliable high-speed internet and expanding 5G coverage across the country.

 - The Schengen Area allows for visa-free travel.